cloudposse/terraform-provider-context/docs/data-sources/tags.md

 ### Optional

-- `replacement_map` (Map of String) Map of strings to replace in the tag, applies to both key and value.
-The key is the string to replace, and the value is the string to replace it with.
 - `tags_key_case` (String) The case to use for the keys of tags created by the provider.
 Valid values are: none, camel, lower, snake, title, upper.
 - `tags_value_case` (String) The case to use for the values of tags created by the provider.
 Valid values are: none, camel, lower, snake, title, upper.
 - `values` (Map of String) Map of values to override or add to the context when creating the label.